fusoya59/product-watcher-docker/README.md

 # Product Watcher Docker
-Runs product-checker in Docker every hour.
+Runs product-watcher in Docker every hour.
 The base of this Docker image comes from this repo: [product-watcher](https://github.com/fusoya59/product-watcher).
 Make sure to build product-watcher before building this image.